fentouxungui/SeuratExplorer/README.md

 > on the test used (test.use)).
 The following columns are always
 > present:
 >
-> avg_logFC: log fold-chage of the average expression between the two
+> avg_logFC: log fold-change of the average expression between the two
 > groups.
 Positive values indicate that the gene is more highly
 > expressed in the first group
 >